gauravyadav01/vim/README.md

 ### Buffer
 - :bd : Close current buffer
-- CTRL-W o : Delete all windows during split except one you are using
+- CTRL-w o : Delete all windows during split except one you are using